 The national search to replace Derek Bates, who left the city after six years as chief administrative officer in October, was conducted with the help of Vancouver-based recruitment firm Odgers Berndston.

 According to Mayor Shari Green, there were approximately 40 applications received for the position, which pays $212,000 per year.
-The selection of James was a unanimous council decision.

 In her contract, James will receive the same basic benefits entitlements as all exempt city staff, a $6,000 per year vehicle allowance and 30 vacations days.
 In the event she leaves the job, her severance package will consist of six months' salary plus one month per year of service, to a maximum of 18 months.
 Since she's coming from out of town, James will also receive a one-time $25,000 relocation allowance.